 19. Be Impatient (Sometimes)

+Learning how to be patient takes time and patience.
 You can’t always be patient, it’s impossible to keep cool even if the situation is way beyond what you expected.
 At such times, it’s okay to be impatient and burst out.

 Sometimes being Impatient is the way to go, sometimes!
 It’s too frustrating, irritating, maybe disappointing, controlling your emotions may not be the ideal solution so just allow yourself to say goodbye to patience (just this time).

 Rules for developing any habit are the same, be it patience or exercising, the occasional break is fine as long as you don’t indulge in the wrong thing regularly.